kalmhq/docs/docs/install-local-minikube.md

 ```

-If you have network issues, please configure a proxy: [Minikube Proxy](https://minikube.sigs.k8s.io/docs/reference/networking/proxy/)
+Note - if you're experiencing networking issues, consider configuring a proxy: [Minikube Proxy](https://minikube.sigs.k8s.io/docs/reference/networking/proxy/)
-And your install log will be like this:
+Your install log will be like this:

 ```
 ❯ minikube start --memory 4096 --cpus 4  --kubernetes-version v1.18.0